cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-01-25-Week-3-Booleans-And-Conditions.markdown

 &nbsp;&nbsp;&nbsp;
 ### Common Errors

+{% comment %}
-[//]: # (TODO: add a section about types of errors and some colloquial expressions for errors, such as "throwing an error")
+TODO: add a section about types of errors and some colloquial expressions for errors, such as "throwing an error"
+{% endcomment %}